-White House to hold call with governors on testing supplies
+Trump says governors play 'political game' with virus tests

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-In recent days, however, protesters have taken to the streets in some states, flouting their governors’ stay-at-home orders and social distancing regulations as they demand an end to restrictions.
+In recent days, protesters have taken to the streets in some states, flouting their governors’ stay-at-home orders and social distancing regulations as they demand an end to restrictions.

-Fauci told ABC that, “clearly this is something that is hurting from the standpoint of economics,” but warned that, “unless we get the virus under control, the real recovery economically is not gonna happen.”

 Copyright 2020 Associated Press.
 All rights reserved.